Glenda Jackson: 1969–1980: Breakthrough and acclaim

 Jackson had her head shaved to play Queen Elizabeth I in the BBC's serial Elizabeth R (1971).
 After the series aired on PBS in the US, she received two Primetime Emmy Awards for her performance.
 She also played Queen Elizabeth in the film Mary, Queen of Scots; and gained an Academy Award nomination as well as a BAFTA Award for her role in John Schlesinger's Sunday Bloody Sunday (both 1971).
 In July, Sunday Bloody Sunday topped the UK box-office charts for two weeks.
-That year, British exhibitors voted her the 6th most popular star at the British box office.
+That year, British exhibitors voted her the sixth most popular star at the British box office.
 Jackson's popularity was such that 1971 saw her receive Best Film Actress awards from the Variety Club of Great Britain (who also rewarded her similarly in 1975 and 1978), the New York Film Critics and the US National Society of Film Critics.
 Mary, Queen of Scots was premièred in December 1971 in Los Angeles and was the 1972 Royal Film Performance in Britain, attended by the Queen Mother, Princess Margaret and Lord Snowdon.
 The film reached No. 1 in the UK box-office charts in April that year, a position it held for five consecutive weeks.

 Jackson made the first of several appearances with Morecambe and Wise in their 1971 Christmas special.
 Appearing in a comedy sketch as Cleopatra for the BBC Morecambe and Wise Show, she delivered the line, "All men are fools and what makes them so is having beauty like what I have got."
 Her later appearances included a song-and-dance routine (where she was pushed offstage by Eric), a period drama about Queen Victoria, and another musical routine (in their Thames Television series) where she was elevated ten feet in the air by a misbehaving swivel chair.
 Jackson and Wise also appeared in a 1981 information film for the Blood Transfusion Service.

-Filmmaker Melvin Frank saw Jackson's comedy skills on the Morecambe and Wise Show and offered her the lead female role in his romantic comedy A Touch of Class (1973), co-starring George Segal, which was a UK box-office No. 1 in June 1973.
+Filmmaker Melvin Frank saw Jackson's comedy skills in the Morecambe and Wise Show and offered her the lead female role in his romantic comedy A Touch of Class (1973), co-starring George Segal, which was a UK box-office No. 1 in June 1973.
 In February 1974, Jackson's role in the film won her the Academy Award for Best Actress.
-She continued to work in the theatre, returning to the RSC for the lead in Ibsen's Hedda Gabler.
+She continued to work in the theatre, returning to the RSC for the lead in Henrik Ibsen's Hedda Gabler.
 A later film version directed by Trevor Nunn was released as Hedda (1975), for which Jackson was nominated for an Oscar.
 In The New York Times, Vincent Canby wrote: "This version of Hedda Gabler is all Miss Jackson's Hedda and, I must say, great fun to watch ...
 Miss Jackson's technical virtuosity is particularly suited to a character like Hedda.
 Her command of her voice and her body, as well as the Jackson mannerisms, have the effect of separating the actress from the character in a very curious way."